cahaberly/ServerProject/README.md

 After submission, the server could not be reached.
 I had to enable port 2200 on my LightSail management console under networking.

+ports 22, 2222 and 2222/tcp were open, disabled ufw disabled and ports 22, 2222 and 2222/tcp, re-enabled ufw

+motd message reported 3 packages needed to be updated, corrected the issue by running `sudo apt-get dist-upgrade`

 ## Installed the following software

 apache2